 Organising a protest

-We are an open and accessible Parliament.
-We recognise the importance of peaceful protests and demonstrations.
+We are an open and accessible Parliament, and we recognise the importance of peaceful protests and demonstrations at the Scottish Parliament.
 This page has information on:

 - planning a protest

 - our protest policy

 - why we might refuse permission to protest

 The Scottish Parliament’s land is owned and managed by the Scottish Parliamentary Corporate Body (SPCB).
 The SPCB has agreed a protest policy for anyone organising or attending a protest.